drekka/Alchemic/WhatIsDI.md

 [rc changeChannelTo:5];
 ```

-Now the *TV* is injected into the *RemoteControl* class when initialising and stored internally until needed.
+Now the *TV* is injected into the *RemoteControl* class when initialising it.
 The advantage of initializer injection is that It is clear what the class needs up front.
 It's also more suited to dependencies that are long lived.
 For example, where a *RemoteControl* will always be using the same *TV*.
 Finally, initializer injection alleviates the need to pass dependencies via method arguments because the object already has everything it needs up front.

 #### Via Properties